cvn-git/libsvmintel/README.md

 ## Development builds

 CMake is used to build libsvmintel binaries.
+By default (per LIBSVM convention), Linux binaries are placed in the root path, while Windows binaries are placed in ``<ROOT>/windows`` subpath.

 ### Linux build
 #### Build from command line